ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 <img width="1245" height="363" alt="image" src="https://github.com/user-attachments/assets/f48a022b-19b0-4c6c-88ff-89706472f178" />

 This option "Enable AutoTile" needs to be checked for tiles to auto connect.
 This extension have save/load functionality i will explain later, and its so it work properly with tilemap objects which you would use in normal way.
-Where each tile is one image of something for example decorations or whatever.
+Where each tile is one image of something for example decorations like stone/flower/chest or whatever.
 These most likely should not auto tile.
+In that case you un check "Enable AutoTile" and you can still paint tiles and remove them and save/load. but they will not auto connect.

 # Section 4.1 Managing our tilemap via events sheet

 Tilemap object is like canvas on which you can paint your tiles, so 1st we would need to drag our tilemap object into our scene.
-But then it gives us nothing we would also need to draw any tile at top left and bottom right corners (or top right and bottom left).
+But then it gives us nothing we would also need to draw any tile at top left and bottom right corners (or top right and bottom left) for space we consider our game area (think like setting area for how far your map will spread).
 That is how we establish our canvas.
-But there is nothing for us to be allowed to draw tiles beyond our canvas.
+But there is nothing to allow us to  draw tiles beyond our canvas (beyond tiemap object).
 But we can change position of our tilemap object, and there is action for tilemap object to change its row and column count.
 In other words we can set our canvas in events sheet and i strongly suggest you do that.

-We have ehre bunch of my events that create and properly set up my tilemap object in my scene.
+We have here bunch of my events that create and properly set up my tilemap object in my scene.

 <img width="1408" height="195" alt="image" src="https://github.com/user-attachments/assets/9678176b-a8c5-493a-8eae-6d8694da70f8" />

 # Section 4.2 Painting our tiles

-My events for managing tilesets via event.
+My events for managing tilesets via event:
-Going from top to bottom:
 1 - is for removing all tiles from selected tilemap object
 2 - when holding shift we snap SOME object to tilemap grid in case we need better indication of of where we gonna place tile, and we hide actual cursor
+Be aware ALWAYS when you add action you need to 1st click on tilemap object on left then you will see actions of behaviors of that object
+So do not wonder why when you click add action then you look for snap to tilemap grid action magically you can't find it
 3 - we do oppposite to what we did in 2 if shift is not pressed
-4 - this will update ALL tiles in selected tilemap **BE AWARE THE BIGGER TILEMAP YOU HAVE AND MORE TILES ON IT THE LONGER IT WILL TAKE SO LAG!!!**
+4 - this will update ALL tiles in selected tilemap **BE AWARE THE BIGGER TILEMAP YOU HAVE AND MORE TILES ON IT THE LONGER IT WILL TAKE SO EXPECT LAG!!!**
+Better to avoid it if you don't need it and that is exactly why i made save/load system for tilemap objects
 5 - use this action to create tile at whatever position you want.
 You can use X and Y pos of object you use in snap object to grid action from #2
 Additionally it have 2 parameters.
-One where you see NumberVar that is where you put number which determine which set you want to use so it makes more sense to have there variable which value you can change on the fly.
-And one on end which says NO. If its set to yes it will update only one tile, and will try to connect it to any adjacent tile even if that tile is from different set.
+One where you see NumberVar that is where you put number which determine which set you want to use so it makes more sense to have there number variable which value you can change on the fly.
+And one on end which says NO. If its set to YES it will update only one tile, and will try to connect it to any adjacent tile even if that tile is from different set.
 Where if its set to NO it will update all adjacent tile from tile at position you create tile, but will connect only sets to their own sets but not to others
 In 95% of cases you want to have it set to NO
 6 - simply removing tile from current position
 7 - is the same as #5, but as you see instead of setting it in events you can put there boolean variable to switch it on the fly ingame